JunedKhan101/JunedKhan101/README.md

 ## Hi!
 How are you? 😄

 Nice to meet you!
-I've always been obseseed with learning and problem solving, software engineering is the field that nurtures my creativity 🧠
+I've always been obsessed with learning and problem solving, software engineering is the field that nurtures my creativity 🧠

 I'm always up for a discussion on softwares, business and other opportunity.
 I'm proficient in web development and currently learning about mobile development.